jyablonski/jyablonski_praq/software_dev/concurrency_notes.md

 The downside to threading here is it can cause small, cumbersome bugs that are hard to track and debug.
 You don't have direct control over the underlying processes.

 ## Asyncio
+The `asyncio` module in Python provides coroutine-based concurrency, non-blocking I/O, and asynchronous programming.
+- Introduced in Python 3.4, `await` and `async` keywords added in Python 3.5

+A coroutine is a function that can be suspended and resumed.
+They can be entered, exited, and resumed at many different points.

 Asyncio enables concurrency within a single thread.
 You control the nature of the task and free up the Thread to do other work while waiting on I/O bound tasks such as a network or database response.

 Runs on a single thread at a time.
 Uses `cooperative multitasking` with each task announcing when they are ready to be switched out.
 You have to write code in a special way in order to accomodate this, but the benefit is that you're controlling that "switching out" process.